-

 How do I claim homestead credit?

-Schedule H or Schedule H-EZ, to determine the amount of any benefit available.
+If you meet all of the qualifications, you must complete a Wisconsin Homestead Credit Claim, Schedule H or Schedule H-EZ, to determine the amount of any benefit available.
 Please note that you may meet all of the qualifications but still not receive a credit because the credit is based on the relationship of your household income to the amount of your allowable property taxes and/or rent.
-If you do qualify for a credit, you must submit a copy of your 2020 property tax bill (if you owned and occupied your home) or an original rent certificate signed by your landlord (if you rented your home) along with your Schedule H or H-EZ.
-The filing deadline for a 2020 claim is April 15, 2025, for most claimants.
-Do not file your 2020 Schedule H or H-EZ before January 1, 2021.
+If you do qualify for a credit, you must submit a copy of your relevant property tax bill (if you owned and occupied your home) or original rent certificate signed by your landlord (if you rented your home) along with your Schedule H or H-EZ.

 -